Growthy

 Lumping wages with payroll fees

-A client on Core with 8 employees runs $98 in monthly subscription fees ($50 base + $48 headcount), $12,500 in gross wages, and $956 in employer FICA.
-Three different Schedule C lines: 17, 26, and 23.
+A client on Core with 8 employees runs $98 in monthly subscription fees ($50 base + $48 headcount).
+Add $12,500 in gross wages and $956 in employer FICA, and you've got three different Schedule C lines: 17, 26, and 23.
 The naive bookkeeper books all $13,554 to a single "Payroll Expense" account.
 The CPA then has to unwind it at year-end.
 Split at entry, not at year-end.

 Gross vs net wage entry